Clara Seippel Webster: In Chicago

-Seippel taught obstetrics and gynecology at the University of Illinois from 1907 to 1915.
 She was sued for libel by a fellow doctor in 1909.
 In 1912, she was the first woman to sit on a jury in Chicago.
 She was a Chicago city employee as assistant city physician, assigned to the Cook County Hospital and the Frances Home.
 She was also president of the Medical Women's Club of Chicago.
 She lectured in Chicago and nationally on the topic of social hygiene.

 Seippel spoke against "flapperism".
 She proposed that "extremity in dress has caused a lowering in the birthrate" because (she reasoned) young women's physical development is impaired by shorter skirts and bare arms.
 She voiced concerns about the toll of smoking and poor nutrition and sleep habits on working women's health.
-She spoke in favorite of women's sports, and women's careers, saying "The prospects for women are growing bright and brighter, and year after years she's taking more responsible and more noteworthy positions."
+She spoke in favorite of women's sports, and women's careers, saying "The prospects for women are growing bright and brighter, and year after year she's taking more responsible and more noteworthy positions."